Patrick-Njiru/cozy-shelter/README.md

 ### Description

-An Airbnb Website called Cozy Shelter.
+An Airbnb Website called Cozy Shelter. online marketplace for short-term lodging and vacation rentals.
 My latest project with an amazing UI and offering a great user experience.
-It has 8 pages and some smooth animations within them.
-The website is mobile responsive.
+It has 8 pages, is responsive, offers smooth animations for a better user experience.

 ### Table of Contents